 You will be required to apply for re-admission if:

-- you have not completed credit courses at UFV within the past two calendar years
+- you have not completed credit courses at UFV within the past one calendar year

 - you do not register for the first semester to which you are admitted

 - you withdraw completely in your first semester